Back To Course

 • Betting more money than you can afford to lose.

-• Neglecting work, relationships, or responsibilities due to betting.
+• Neglecting work, relationships, or responsibilities because of betting.

-• Take breaks and don’t bet on impulse.
+• Take breaks and avoid betting on impulse, especially after a loss.

-• Seek help if gambling is affecting your personal life.
+• Seek help from organizations like the National Council on Problem Gambling (1-800-522-4700) if gambling is affecting your life.

 Example: If you ever feel like sports betting is becoming stressful instead of fun, set deposit limits or self-exclude from sportsbooks temporarily.